bheal521/blog/content/2014-04-06-additional-pitchfork-ramblings.md

 Tags: R, music, Pitchfork
 Slug: Continued-Analysis-of-Pitchfork-Reviews
 Author: Ben Healy
+Summary: Does Pitchfork penalize bands that aren't new?

 The last few days I've looked over a lot of great information on natural language processing and sentiment analysis.
 There are plenty of really great examples of how this has been done.
 Many of the [examples](http://www.sjwhitworth.com/sentiment-analysis-in-python-using-nltk/) I found dealt with classifying tweets